Photo Credit: Grace Lambert-Phillips/Youmanity

 Gavin Ritchie was born and grown in Scotland.
 Now he lives in a forest in England.
 He is a poet, writer, and teacher.
 A graduate of Stirling and Strathclyde Universities, where he studied literature and film and, later, Education.
 He also holds a Masters, with distinction, in Creative Writing from Napier University in Edinburgh.

-His poems and short stories have been published in Fractured West Literary Magazine, Flash Fiction World, Reflex Fiction, North Magazine, Youmanity and – most recently – Bealtaine Magazine.
-In 2022, he won third place in the Magma Poetry Editors' Prize competition.
+His poems and short stories have also been published in Fractured West Literary Magazine, Flash Fiction World, Reflex Fiction, North Magazine, Youmanity and – most recently – Bealtaine Magazine.

 In 2018, his poem 'Before you die, you grow so old' was published in the Voices Along the Road anthology, a poetry and flash fiction collection in aid of child refugees.